Keith D Gregory

 - Designed and built a reporting pipeline, responding to changes in the main OLTP database by updating denormalized reporting tables.

 - Introduced the use of generated CloudFormation templates for application deployment, to ensure consistency and minimize configuration.

 - Orchestrated the migration of ClubOS infrastructure from EC2-Classic to EC2-VPC.
-Involved changing the deployments for 100+ EC2 instances and multiple large RDS database servers, while minimizing downtime.
+Involved changing the deployments for 100+ EC2 instances and multiple large RDS database servers, with less than an hour total downtime.

 Java, SQL (MySQL), Amazon Web Services (multiple)